nnSemenov/Mikeno-13/README-EN.md

 ## Goal of this fork
 1. Better support for modeling chemical engineering process.
 2. Remove redundant reference in modules.
 These redundant references forbids subclass from changing parent class's member(e.g. `thermo_` references `thermoPtr`), thus limiting liberty of secondary developing.
+3. Fix unexpected SIGFPE trapping, mainly for double-precision.
+(Compiler optimizes float-point computation with SIMD, but they generates unexpected NAN sometimes.
+These NAN are never used, but emits SIGFPE)

 ## Modifications